All Oral Histories

 Mr. McLendon passed away on February 27, 2012.

-An outspoken African-American human rights activist, McMillan was attending Morehouse College in Atlanta at the time of the assassination.
-While in Georgia, he met Dr. Martin Luther King, Jr. and became active with the Student Nonviolent Coordinating Committee (SNCC).
+An outspoken human rights activist, McMillan was attending Morehouse College in Atlanta at the time of the assassination.
+While in Georgia, he met Dr. Martin Luther King, Jr. and became active with the Student Non-violent Coordinating Committee (SNCC).
 McMillan later co-founded the Dallas chapter of SNCC and ultimately served more than three years in prison following a local civil rights demonstration.
-Recorded January 25 and September 6, 2006, June 8, 2013, February 3, 2014, November 18, 2015, June 13, 2017, and March 6, 2019.
+Recorded January 25 and September 6, 2006, June 8, 2013, February 3, 2014, November 18, 2015, June 13, 2017, March 6, 2019, and May 18, 2021.

-A longtime African-American community leader, McMillan was actively involved in voter registration drives and prison reform in Texas.
-In the late 1960s, she and her family were key members of the Student Nonviolent Coordinating Committee.
+A longtime African American community leader, McMillan was actively involved in voter registration drives and prison reform in Texas.
+In the late 1960s, she and her family were locally active with the Student Non-violent Coordinating Committee (SNCC).
 Recorded April 12, 2006.

 A resident of Oak Cliff in 1963, McMillen lived two blocks from the Texas Theatre.
 From 1965 to 1966, he was a driver with Oneal Funeral Home and heard many stories about the assassination weekend.
 Recorded September 16, 2011.